princenyeche/BOP/SECURITY.md

 # Security Policy

-Security is very important to the **BulKops app** and its users and we're committed to responsible reporting of security related issues.
+Security is very important to the **BulkOps app** and its users and we're committed to responsible reporting of security related issues.
 Please help to report any security issues with this app.
 See below for more details

 ## Code Scanning
 We regularly scan our code for any potential security vulnerability and we check all dependencies for any impact on vulnerability before committing such changes to the release version.
 We use a number of tools to perform such scans such as **Codacy** and **Snyk.io** to monitor for any potential security vulnerability and provide mitigation measures where necessary.
 We regularly scan our code base to ensure best practice in writing code and mitigating any known threats relating to the use of certain code structure.